sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 ### Goals

-The goals are based on the GC IT Direction around [Digital government](https://www.canada.ca/en/government/system/digital-government.html) as well as the [DevOps Research and Assessment (DORA) - How to Transform](https://cloud.google.com/solutions/devops/devops-culture-transform) and the book explaining the findings of the State of DevOps Reports, [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://books.google.ca/books?id=Kax-DwAAQBAJ&lpg=PP1&dq=Accelerate&hl=fr&pg=PP1#v=snippet&q=20%25&f=false).
+The goals are based on the GC IT Direction around [Digital government](https://www.canada.ca/en/government/system/digital-government.html) as well as the [DevOps Research and Assessment (DORA) - How to Transform](https://cloud.google.com/solutions/devops/devops-culture-transform) and the book explaining the findings of the State of DevOps Reports ([2019 PDF](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf)), [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://books.google.ca/books?id=Kax-DwAAQBAJ&lpg=PP1&dq=Accelerate&hl=fr&pg=PP1#v=snippet&q=20%25&f=false).

 - Continuously improve
 - Reduce lead time for changes and delivery of services/devices